DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/middleware/elasticsearch.md

 ## Verification

-To verify the integrity of the downloaded offline package and checksum file, execute the following command in the directory where they are located:
+To verify the integrity of the downloaded offline package and checksum file, run the following command in the directory where they are located:

 ```sh
 echo "$(cat elasticsearch_0.10.1_amd64_checksum.sha512sum)" | sha512sum -c